Last updated Jan 24, 2019

 Larger and more diverse studies would also increase the accuracy of the test.

-Researchers from the Universities of Cambridge and Leicester and the Baker Heart and Diabetes Institute in Australia led the study, which was part-funded by the British Heart Foundation, and is published in the Journal of the American College of Cardiology.
+Researchers from the Universities of Cambridge and Leicester and the Baker Heart and Diabetes Institute in Australia led the study, which was part-funded by the British Heart Foundation.